 In 1873, Sawley had plenty of shops, but those who needed to travel, and didn’t have their own horse, would have relied on the railway or local carriers (see below).
 Bicycles had been invented but didn’t really take off until the late 1880s, with developments like the pneumatic tyre.
 Roads had originally been maintained by the parish, but the 1862 Highways Act transferred the responsibility for most roads to the County Surveyor.
 The roads would have used the Macadam techniques, e.g. medium-sized stones at the bottom and smaller stones on top.
 But they’d have been muddy when wet and dusty in dry weather as they weren’t sealed with tar (tar-macadam, i.e. ‘tarmac’) until the 20th century.
 Canals and rivers were still used for transporting bulk cargo, although they’d lost a lot of business to the railways.
 There were no passenger river services, apart from the ferries at Trent Lock (across to Cliff Farm and the path to Red Hill) and Thrumpton (a long walk down Meadow Lane/Pasture Lane, Long Eaton).
 Carriers The carriers were men with horse-drawn wagons who provided a regular service, usually on market days, to towns or cities, and then back later the same day.
 In more […]

 Magnet Garage (now Long Eaton Garage Services) is on Tamworth Road, just before the Erewash Canal Bridge.
 In 1920 the proprietor was Albert Robert Bott.
 He was born in Milford in 1881.
 His father was a traction engine maker and Albert started work as an engine fitter.
 During the Great War he served with the Tank Corps before transferring to the Royal Flying Corps and becoming a photographer at No.1 Aeroplane Supply Depot at St Omer, France.
 In about 1928 John Thomas (Jack) Allen took over the garage, having previously worked for Rolls Royce in Derby.
 He was born in Long Eaton but grew up in Myrtle Avenue, New Sawley.
 In 1939 he was living nearby at 58 Tamworth Road.
 He was still running the garage in the late 1950s.
+The nearby Sea Scout facility next to the canal was opened in about 1956.
+For many years the garage also sold petrol, but was forced to give this up at the end of 1996 as they were unable to compete with the large filling stations.

 Between 1934 and 2000 Sawley did not have its own council and the signs by the roads entering the village said LONG EATON.
 In 1981 two local lads decided to fix that.
 One of them now runs this website.